How to Maintain Self-Worth after a Breakup

 It is normal to experience some regret, but it could be disastrous to get stuck in it.
 Regret recognizes that different choices would have produced a different outcome.

-In a situation where you can alter the choices, regret may have a positive payoff; but when two people have decided to end a relationship, they have most likely tried and failed to rework the situation.
+In a situation where we can alter the choices, regret may have a positive payoff; but when two people have decided to end a relationship, they have most likely tried and failed to rework the situation.

 Because regret looks backward, it has to be managed in the interest of personal progress.